danny-avila/developer/prompt-v2.md

-Develop a RESTful FastAPI in Python to interface with various AI utility libraries.
+Develop a RESTful API in Python using FastAPI.
+This API will interface with various AI utility libraries and securely manage user credentials for accessing these services.

+**Environment Setup**
+Set up a Python environment.
+Install FastAPI, Uvicorn (for serving your application), and necessary AI libraries using pip.
+Include these dependencies in a requirements.txt file.
+Note: all FastAPI dependencies can be installed with `pip install "fastapi[all]"`.

 **FastAPI Application**
 Create a new file named main.py and initialize a FastAPI application.
 Structure your application for modularity, maintainability, and scalability.

-**Environment Setup**
-Include FastAPI, Uvicorn (for serving your application), and all necessary AI libraries or dependencies in a requirements.txt file.
-Note: all FastAPI dependencies can be installed with `pip install "fastapi[all]"`.
-Note: environment variables won't be necessary for interacting with external APIs, as the necessary credentials will be supplied by the request payload.
+**Routes**
+To distribute routes, create a `routes` directory and separate route files for each feature.
+Define routes in each file using FastAPI's `Router`.
+In your main application, import and include these routers using `app.include_router()`.

 **Data Handling**
 Implement handling of expected payloads.
 This API will serve as a service, so no database operations are necessary.
 You will receive requests as follows: